atryto/atryto-api/README.md

 - `npm install`
 - `npm run build`
-- `npm run tests`(this one already runs the build so you can skip the second command)
+- `npm run test`(this one already runs the build so you can skip the second command)

 We are using [istanbul](https://github.com/gotwarlost/istanbul) to code coverage.